top of page

 Faculty Editor

 Zachary Aidala, Ph.D. is an Associate Professor of Psychology at Bloomfield College, and has served as Honors Program Director since 2018.
 He earned a B.S. in Psychobiology from Binghamton University (SUNY), an M.A. in Psychology from Hunter College (CUNY), and a Ph.D. in Biopsychology and Behavioral Neuroscience from The Graduate Center (CUNY).
 His area of expertise is in neuroethology and sensory ecology.
 His research focuses on the coevolution of host-parasite interactions between avian brood parasites and their hosts, specifically the visual sensory processes mediating parasitic egg ejection in hosts of obligate brood parasites.
 In addition to coordinating Bloomfield College’s Honors Program, he regularly teaches Statistics, Research Methods, Biopsychology, Sensation and Perception, Drugs and Behavior, and Animal Behavior.
-Dr. Aidala has recently served as Faculty Representative and now holds the position of Vice President on the NRHC Executive Board.
+Dr. Aidala has recently served as Faculty Representative and now holds the position of President-Elect on the NRHC Executive Board.

 Autumn